-Amazon permanently holding funds for some suspended sellers
+Amazon is refusing to release funds, they are permanently holding funds for some suspended sellers

 This has happened in the past in cases of counterfeit or fraud.
 But now, Amazon is going after sellers who it deems have engaged in a pattern of repeatedly breaking Amazon’s rules.